-As an example, for undergraduate students, SAP will be evaluated at the end of the Autumn term, Spring term and if the student is continuing into the next academic year, at the end of the Summer term.

-- SAP will be checked with the Academic Department/School.
-Students will only be notified of the outcome if they have not met SAP standards and are to be placed on a Financial Aid Warning.
-Further details regarding failure to meet SAP is identified in paragraphs 19 to 21. - 6.
+- 4. SAP will be evaluated at the end of each payment period at the end of the Autumn term, Spring term and if the student is continuing into the next academic year, at the end of the Summer term. - 5.
+SAP will be checked with your Academic Department/School.
+Students will only be notified of the outcome, if they have not met SAP standards and are to be placed on SAP Probation.
+In this instance, the Funding Team will notify students of this outcome in writing (by email). - 6.
 The University does not have the right to waive the SAP requirement for any student.